+Step 23: After update, Step 22 is completed, continue with type:

+This can take some time depending on your Internet connection and disk speed.

+Your output after install must look like:

-Step 24: (Optional) If after dockers first install (Step 23) in the output "dc images" you still Step 23: After update, Step 22 is completed, seeing some docker name in the list as continue with type: <none>, apt install eve-ng-dockers This can take some time depending on your Internet connection and disk speed. please run the command: Your output after install must look like: apt install -reinstall eve-ng-dockers or apt install -reinstall eve-ng-dockers-alt You must get output like in the step 23.
-Step 25: After Steps 23-24 are completed and you are back on the EVE CLI prompt,
+Step 24: (Optional) If after dockers first install (Step 23) in the output "dc images" you still seeing some docker name in the list as <none>, please run the command:

+apt install --reinstall eve-ng-dockers

+You must get output like in the step 23.

+Step 25: After Steps 23-24 are completed and you are back on the EVE CLI prompt, reboot EVE by typing

+NOTE: If you are installing EVE in the locked environment and cannot install dockers online, please contact with us: info@eveng.net for offline dockers installation option.